demisto/content/Packs/RunZero/Integrations/RunZero/README.md

 There is no context output for this command.
 ### runzero-tag-add
 ***
-Add tag or tags to asset
+Add tag or tags to the asset.

 #### Base Command